 As with many agencies — and especially development agencies — you might be approached and asked to do side work outside of Differential.
 Here's how we expect you to handle those opportunities as they come up.
-When in doubt, ask your Alliance Coach or a partner.
+When in doubt, ask HR.

 What is Side Work?

 Side work can come in many forms, but in general it is anything for which you are using your skills and talents that doesn't directly benefit the company.
 Side work will take some of your time, attention, and talents away from Differential.

 - Entrepreneurial or Passion Projects – These can be something you are passionate about, but there isn't an opportunity to bring that inside of Differential (i.e. blogging, writing a book, remodeling a house, creating a company or business on the side).

 - Community and Charity Projects – These benefit the community at large, may indirectly benefit Differential, but are not directly supported by Differential (i.e. being a board member of a non-profit, mentoring and assisting entrepreneurial organizations, running meetups and groups).

 - Personal Improvement Projects – These are specific projects that are targeted at growing the individual in a specific area of their life (i.e. taking classes to get a master's or an MBA, learning web development or design if you are a business development person).

 - Freelance Projects – As individuals with skills in demand, freelance projects might allow people to help a friend out while making extra money.
 This has the biggest potential conflict of interest in regards to Differential (i.e. getting paid to build or design a website or app).